hofftech/hofftech_contract/README.md

 ### Technical support

-We're not a website hosting company so we don't offer support for website hosting, email or other services relating to hosting.
-You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
-If you don't, we can set up an account for you at one of our preferred hosting providers.
-We can set up your site on a server, plus any statistics software such as Google Analytics and we can provide a separate estimate for that.
-Then, the updates to, and management of that server will be up to you.

-### Search engine optimization (SEO)

-We don't guarantee improvements to your website's search engine ranking, but the web pages that we develop are accessible to search engines.
+As part of our agreement outlined in our previous correspondence, we may have agreed to include hosting for a specified period of time.
+We've built the cost of that time into our estimate.
+At the end of that time, we can either agree to sign a new hosting contract, or just to let it expire, and let you administrate and pay for the hosting yourself.
+There is no guarantee that we'll be available to continue managing your hosting after the contract ends, though.

+In either case, at some point during the project, we'll provide you with the credentials to log in and administrate your own hosting account.
+That way, you can decide to move to your own hosting provider, or manage your hosting yourself.

+We may have agreed to include some support hours as part of our previous correspondence.
+You can use these support hours to fix bugs, to solve some customer support issues, or other administrative tasks.
+We'll keep track of the hours used, and keep you apprised of how many hours are left.

+Once all the support hours are used up, you may have the ability to sign another support contract, to get more support hours.

 ### Changes and revisions

 We don't want to limit your ability to change your mind.
-The price at the beginning of this contract is based on the number of weeks that we estimate we'll need to accomplish everything you've told us you want to achieve, but we're happy to be flexible.
-If you want to change your mind or add anything new, that won't be a problem as we'll provide a separate estimate for those additional weeks.
+The price at the beginning of this contract is based on the number of hours that we estimate we'll need to accomplish everything you've told us you want to achieve, but we're happy to be flexible.
+If you want to change your mind or add anything new, that won't be a problem as we'll provide a separate estimate for those additional hours.

 ### Legal stuff